 The EU Taxonomy Regulation is a classification system for sustainable economic activities.
-It aims at mobilizing private capital spending that is required to achieve climate neutrality in the next 30 years.
+It aims at mobilizing private capital spending that is required to achieve climate neutrality in the period toward 2050.

 ADVA is obliged to release a non-financial group report in accordance with section § 315b paragraph 3 of the German Commercial Code (HGB).
-For the business year 2021, we report for the first time how and to which extent our operations relate to economic activities that can be classified as ecologically sustainable according to the EU Taxonomy Regulation.
+For the business year 2022, we report for the second time how and to which extent our operations relate to economic activities that can be classified as ecologically sustainable according to the EU Taxonomy Regulation.
+This includes statements on the alignment with the Taxonomy requirements.